kurator-org/kurator-web/README.md

     cd geo_ref_qc
     mvn clean install

-NOTE: the latest stable version of all of the projects above are also available via maven central and local clones of the projects are not required if working only on the other projects in a development environment (e.g. kurator-akka, kurator-validation, kurator-fp-validation and kurator-web below).
+NOTE: the latest stable version of all of the projects above are also available via maven central and local clones of the projects are not required if working only on the other projects in a development environment (ie. kurator-akka, kurator-validation, kurator-fp-validation and kurator-web below).
 These dependencies and the qc libraries are downloaded automatically when running maven install on kurator-validation.

 1) https://mvnrepository.com/artifact/org.datakurator
 2) https://mvnrepository.com/artifact/org.filteredpush